tbrlpld/RememberMe/README.md

 TODO
 ----
+* Reponse to picking cards on iPhone is delayed!
+This needs to be fixed.
 * Welcome message.
 Shows name of game and a button to start the game.
 * Create functions to build the DOM in the way that it is needed.
 HTML should not have more than body.
 * Add card animations for flipping the card, rejecting and accepting the pair.